Strumenta/SmartReader/README.md

 ## Demo

-You can see the [demo web live](https://smartreader.azurewebsites.net/).
-So you can see for yourself how effective the library can be for you.
+You can see the [demo web live](https://smartreader-demo.herokuapp.com/).
+So you can test for yourself how effective the library can be for you.

 ##  Documentation